mikro-orm/mikro-orm/docs/docs/populating-relations.md

 ## Loading strategies

-The way that MikroORM fetches the data in a populate is also configurable.
-By default MikroORM uses a "where in" strategy which runs one separate query for each level of a populate.
+The way that MikroORM fetches the data based on populate hint is also configurable.
+By default, MikroORM uses a "select in" strategy which runs one separate query for each level of a populate.
 If you're using an SQL database you can also ask MikroORM to use a join for all tables involved in the populate and run it as a single query.
 This is again configurable globally or per query.

 For more information see the [Loading Strategies section](./loading-strategies.md).